 His recent professional experience includes:

-- Lawyer of the majority of banks in the first insolvency proceedings opened in Spain in relation with a cross-border infrastructure, such as the high-speed railway line between Spain and France (In re TP Ferro).
+- Lawyer of the majority of banks in the first insolvency proceedings opened in Spain in relation with a cross-border infrastructure the high-speed railway line between Spain and France (In re TP Ferro).

 - Lawyer of the Spanish company that owns the so-called “Ciudad Financiera”, and its two Dutch parent companies, he has obtained from Madrid Commercial Court the opening of insolvency proceedings for the three companies altogether.
 First precedent in Spain of cross-border downstream COMI consolidation (In re Marme).

 - In the framework of the insolvency proceedings of an important Spanish listed fishing company, he drafted for the investment Consortium the Reorganization Plan that was subsequently approved by the Pontevedra Commercial Court and assigned to certain financial creditors (In re Pescanova).

 - Acting as the attorney of the debtor in the insolvency proceedings of the unique peaking power plant in Spain, he proposed the first Reorganization Plan to be approved to combine classic restructuring measures with sovereign debt restructuring tools.

 - Participating in the inception of the COMI consolidation before Barcelona Commercial Courts of the insolvency proceedings of different European companies of an important industrial group (In re La Seda de Barcelona).

 - He advised several international Banks in the first compulsory insolvency application against an industrial borrower to be followed by (i) the replacement of the management of the debtor by Court-appointed receivers; (ii) the granting by the applicants of secured post-petition working capital financing to the “receivers-in-possession”, so as to resume the debtor’s activity that had been interrupted; and (iii) the sale of the debtor’s operating business unit, in a competitive process driven by a Big Four, in order to preserve employment and maximize creditors recovery.

 He has been singled out by the leading international law directories: